You Missed the 90-Day Deadline. Now What?

 If you received a Notice of Deficiency and missed the 90-day deadline, you already had your opportunity to challenge whether you owe the tax.
 The CDP hearing won't reopen that question.
 You're limited to disputing collection issues, not the underlying liability.

-- You have 30 days from the date of the notice to request a CDP hearing using Form 12153
+2. You have 30 days from the date of the notice to request a CDP hearing using Form 12153

-- Collection is paused while your hearing is pending
+3. Collection is paused while your hearing is pending

-- An Appeals officer reviews your proposed alternatives
+4. An Appeals officer reviews your proposed alternatives

-- If you disagree with the determination, you have 30 days to petition the Tax Court—but only on the collection issues, not the underlying tax
+5. If you disagree with the determination, you have 30 days to petition the Tax Court—but only on the collection issues, not the underlying tax

-If you miss the 30-day window
+If you miss the 30 days window

 You can request an "equivalent hearing" within one year.
 But equivalent hearings don't pause collection, and you can't petition the Tax Court if you disagree with the outcome.

-Collection alternatives
+Collection Alternatives

 Even if you can't challenge the underlying tax, you may be able to manage how you pay it.
 The IRS offers several programs:

-Installment agreement
+Installment Agreement

 A payment plan that lets you pay over time.
 If you owe $50,000 or less, you can often set this up online at IRS.gov/payments.
 Interest and penalties continue to accrue until you pay in full.
+For a full walkthrough, see How To Set Up an IRS Installment Agreement.

-Offer in compromise
+Offer in Compromise

 A settlement where the IRS agrees to accept less than you owe.
 You must show that you can't pay the full amount through an installment agreement or asset liquidation.
 You can use the OIC Pre-Qualifier tool to check eligibility.
 There's a $205 application fee (waived for low-income taxpayers).
+For the complete application process and worked examples, see How To Apply for an Offer in Compromise.

-Currently Not Collectible status
+Currently Not Collectible Status

 If paying would prevent you from meeting basic living expenses, the IRS may place your account in "currently not collectible" (CNC) status.
 Collection activity stops, but interest and penalties keep accruing.
 The IRS will periodically review your financial situation.